rg45-com/tappsnevada.org/mission.md

                       <img src="/assets/images/jessica.jpg" class="f-profile">
                       <img src="/assets/images/bottom-arw.png" class="po-arw">
                   </div>
-                  <p class="msn-txt">Jessica Zimmerman is the Social Media Manager for Tapps and has lived in Las Vegas for over twenty years.
+                  <p class="msn-txt">Jessica Zimmerman is the Social Media Manager for T.A.P.P.S. and has lived in Las Vegas for over twenty years.
 She holds a Bachelor’s degree in Communications and a Master’s degree in Journalism, both from UNLV.
 She currently works at a local public relations firm and freelances for a company utilizing her editing and proofreading skills.
 She’s a proud wife to her husband James, and loves her biggest title: Mom of two, Zane and Zia.</p>
                   <div class="btm-name-txt-ststic">JESSICA ZIMMERMAN</div>
               </div>
           </div>